-Four factors are going into the ranking of the best east coast beaches of Australia: overall appearance and scenery, activities available within walking distance, nearby break spots, and tendency to be over-crowded.
+Four factors go into the ranking of Australia’s best east coast beaches: overall appearance and scenery, activities available within walking distance, nearby break spots, and tendency to be overcrowded.

-It is important for a beach to be visually appealing, the best beaches on this list are going to have beautiful clear water, white sand, and other natural landscapes to look at whilst sitting on the beach.
+It is important for a beach to be visually appealing.
+The best beaches on this list will have beautiful clear water, white sand, and other natural landscapes while sitting on the beach.

-Secondly, there should be something else to casually do at the beach besides sit on the sand or go in the ocean.
+Secondly, there should be something else to casually do at the beach besides sitting on the sand or in the ocean.
 Whether this is walking through a nearby trail or being a good snorkeling spot, there should be something to help entertain you.

 And lastly, the beach cannot be overcrowded.
-Too many people means too much noise, less personal space, and usually overall less relaxing for you.
+Too many people mean too much noise, less personal space, and usually less relaxing.
 The best beaches on the Eastern Coast of Australia are aesthetic, fun, easy-going, and relaxing.
 It almost sounds like we are looking for a spouse!